IBM-Bluemix-Docs/ComposeForRethinkDB/index.md

 You can create a {{site.data.keyword.composeForRethinkDB}} service from the [{{site.data.keyword.composeForRethinkDB}} page](https://console.{DomainName}/catalog/services/compose-for-rethinkdb/) in the {{site.data.keyword.cloud_notm}} catalog.

-Choose a service name, and a region, organization and space to provision the service in.
+Choose a service name, and a region, organization, and space to provision the service in.
 You can use the **Select a database version** field to choose from the available database versions.

-When you provision your {{site.data.keyword.composeForRethinkDB}} instance you can choose the *Standard* or *Enterprise* plans.
-With the *Enterprise* plan, you can provision your {{site.data.keyword.composeForRethinkDB}} instance into an available {{site.data.keyword.composeEnterprise}} cluster. {{site.data.keyword.composeEnterprise}} provides the security and isolation required by enterprise compliance and uses dedicated networking to ensure the performance of the deployed databases.
+When you provision your {{site.data.keyword.composeForRethinkDB}} instance, you can choose the *Standard* or *Enterprise* plans.
+With the *Enterprise* plan, you can provision your {{site.data.keyword.composeForRethinkDB}} instance into an available {{site.data.keyword.composeEnterprise}} cluster. {{site.data.keyword.composeEnterprise}} provides the security and isolation that is required by enterprise compliance and uses dedicated networking to ensure the performance of the deployed databases.
 See the [{{site.data.keyword.composeEnterprise}} documentation](/docs/services/ComposeEnterprise/index.html) for more details.

 ## Managing {{site.data.keyword.composeForRethinkDB}}

 You can manage your service from the service dashboard.
 Here you can find information about your {{site.data.keyword.cloud_notm}} Compose database and how to connect to it.
 You can also:
-- manage your backups
+- Manage your backups
-- allocate more resources for your service
+- Allocate more resources for your service
-- change the service password
+- Change the service password
-- use whitelists to restrict access to your databases.
+- Use whitelists to restrict access to your databases.

 For more information, see [Settings](./dashboard-settings.html).

 {{site.data.keyword.composeForRethinkDB}} relies on Cloud Foundry roles to manage access to the service.
 Only users with the Developer role can see or use the service dashboard.
 For more information on Cloud Foundry roles, see the [Cloud Foundry access](https://console.{DomainName}/docs/iam/cfaccess.html#cfaccess) and the [Managing Cloud Foundry access](https://console.{DomainName}/docs/iam/mngcf.html#mngcf) pages.
-{: .tip}
+{: tip}

 ## Connecting to {{site.data.keyword.composeForRethinkDB}}

-You can connect to your service using the credentials that are created along with the service, or with the connection strings and command line that are provided in the *Overview* tab of your service dashboard.
+You can connect to your service by using the credentials that are created along with the service, or with the connection strings and command line that are provided in the *Overview* tab of your service dashboard.

 ## Connecting an {{site.data.keyword.cloud_notm}} application to {{site.data.keyword.composeForRethinkDB}}